 The control button is used for:

-• Resetting the product to factory default settings.
-See .

-• Connecting to a one-click cloud connection (03C) service over the internet.
-To connect, press and hold the button for about 3 seconds until the status LED flashes green.
+- Resetting the product to factory default settings.
+See . - Connecting to a one-click cloud connection (03C) service over the internet.
+To connect, press and release the button, then wait for the status LED to flash green three times.